Raven Rock Mountain Complex

 The Raven Rock Mountain Complex (RRMC), also known as Site R and simply The Rock, is a U.S. military installation with an underground nuclear bunker near Blue Ridge Summit, Pennsylvania.
 Raven Rock Mountain has been called an "underground Pentagon".
 The bunker has emergency operations centers for the United States Army, Navy, Air Force, and Marine Corps.
-Along with Mount Weather Emergency Operations Center in Virginia and the Cheyenne Mountain Complex in Colorado, it formed the core bunker complexes for the US continuity of government plan during the Cold War to survive a nuclear attack.
+Along with the Mount Weather Emergency Operations Center in Virginia and the Cheyenne Mountain Complex in Colorado, it formed the core bunker complexes for the US continuity of government plan during the Cold War to survive a nuclear attack.

 Description

 The installation's largest tenant unit is the Defense Threat Reduction Agency, and RRMC communications are the responsibility of the 114th Signal Battalion.
 The facility has 38 communications systems, and the Defense Information Systems Agency provides computer services at the complex.